 Relates this alert to other alerts in the same JSCalendar object.
-If the user wishes to snooze an alert, the application SHOULD create an alert to trigger after snoozing.
-All snooze alerts SHOULD set a relation to the identifier of the original alert.
-The Relation object SHOULD set the "parent" relation type.
+If the user wishes to snooze an alert, the application MUST create an alert to trigger after snoozing.
+This new snooze alert MUST set a parent relation to the identifier of the original alert.